 MarketOwl Launched AI Marketing Department For Small Businesses

-Our experience shows that companies with innovative products find it easier to enter the market using our AI marketers, as they achieve lower-cost leads and faster growth”WARSAW, POLAND, December 9, 2024 /EINPresswire.com/ -- Experienced marketer is launching a new AI-based product designed to replace an entire marketing department in small and medium-sized businesses.
+Our experience shows that companies with innovative products find it easier to enter the market using our AI marketers, as they achieve lower-cost leads and faster growth.”NEW YORK, NY, UNITED STATES, December 10, 2024 /EINPresswire.com/ -- Experienced marketer is launching a new AI-based product designed to replace an entire marketing department in small and medium-sized businesses.
 After a ten-year career in marketing, including four years as CMO in digital agencies, Mikalai Kudlasevich came up with the idea of creating a service designed to integrate AI agents that would cope with real market challenges.

 — Mikalai Kudlasevich, Founder and CEO of MarketOwl AI